Zdeněk Pololáník: Personal life and death

+Pololáník was born on 25 October 1935 in Brno.
+There he studied at the conservatory, then studied privately and subsequently at Janáček Academy of Performing Arts.
+He lived and worked in Ostrovačice.
+In addition to composing music, he worked as an organist in Ostrovačice.
+From 1990 to 1994 he was also the organist of the Cathedral of St. Peter and Paul in Brno.
+He died on 12 August 2024, at the age of 88.

+His son Petr Pololáník is a conductor and orchestrator at Capellen Music Production.

 Career

 Pololáník wrote nearly 700 compositions of various styles and genres.
 From the 1960s, he became a sought-after composer of film music, sacred music and commissioned works.
 His music has been performed by prominent musicians, orchestras and choirs worldwide.